Quasi-optimal time-space discretizations for a class of nonlinear parabolic PDEs: Introduction

 For \emph{linear} parabolic PDEs, where with a Gelfand triple $V \hookrightarrow H \simeq H' \hookrightarrow V'$, for each time $t$ the linear elliptic spatial PDO (partial differential operator) is a mapping $V \rightarrow V'$, the commonly used time-space variational formulation writes the pair of the parabolic PDO and the initial trace operator as a boundedly invertible mapping $B_e \colon X \rightarrow Y' \times H$.
 Here $X:=L_2((0,T);V) \cap H^1((0,T);V')$ and $Y:=L_2((0,T);V)$.
 Well-posedness of the IVP can also be demonstrated for other choices of the spaces $X$ and $Y$, \cite{247.155,249.3}, or for its formulation as a first-order system \cite{75.257,75.28}, both with interesting numerical approximation schemes resulting from that.

 For a \emph{nonlinear} parabolic PDE, where for each $t$ the spatial PDO is a Lipschitz continuous and strongly monotone mapping $V \rightarrow V'$ , \cite{318.3} shows that $B_e$ is an invertible mapping $X \rightarrow Y' \times H$.
 This result is shown under even relaxed assumptions.
 To the best of our knowledge, however, any sort of stability of $B_e^{-1}$, essential for the development of numerical approximations, has not been demonstrated.
-Under the conditions of strong monotonicity and Lipschitz continuity, in the current work it is shown that $B_e^{-1}$ is Lipschitz continuous.
+Under the conditions of strong monotonicity and Lipschitz continuity of the spatial PDO, in the current work it is shown that $B_e^{-1}$ is Lipschitz continuous.

-In view of finding a formulation amenable to Galerkin discretizations, by introducing a secondary variable $\lambda$ besides the solution $u$, we show that the IVP can be written as a $2 \times 2$ system of equations for $(\lambda,u) \in Y \times X$, where both the operator $Y \times X \rightarrow Y' \times X'$ and its inverse are Lipschitz continuous.
-Assuming that the spatial PDO has a potential, this formulation can also be derived from the application of the Br\'{e}zis-Ekeland-Nayroles variational principle \cite{35.81,233.5}.
+In view of finding a formulation amenable to Galerkin discretizations, by introducing a secondary variable $\theta$ besides the solution $u$, we show that the IVP can be written as a $2 \times 2$ system of equations for $(\theta,u) \in Y \times X$, where both the operator $Y \times X \rightarrow Y' \times X'$ and its inverse are Lipschitz continuous.
+Our system formulation has been inspired by the application of the Br\'{e}zis-Ekeland-Nayroles variational principle \cite{35.81,233.5}, where we avoid the condition that the spatial PDO has a potential.

 For finite dimensional subspaces $Y^\delta \subset Y$ and $X^\delta \subset X$, the latter equipped with a $Y^\delta$-dependent norm, we show that the operator $Y^\delta \times X^\delta \rightarrow (Y^\delta)' \times (X^\delta)'$ resulting from a Galerkin discretization is Lipschitz continuous with a Lipschitz continuous inverse, with constants independent of $Y^\delta$ and $X^\delta$.
-For pairs $X^\delta \subset Y^\delta$ that satisfy an inf-sup condition, uniformly over a family of such pairs, this shows that the second component of the Galerkin solution $(\lambda^\delta,u^\delta) \in Y^\delta \times X^\delta$ is a quasi-best approximation from $X^\delta$ to the solution of the IVP w.r.t.~the norm on $X$.
+For pairs $X^\delta \subset Y^\delta$ that satisfy an inf-sup condition, uniformly over a family of such pairs, this shows that the second component of the Galerkin solution $(\theta^\delta,u^\delta) \in Y^\delta \times X^\delta$ is a quasi-best approximation from $X^\delta$ to the solution of the IVP w.r.t.~the norm on $X$.

 This uniform inf-sup condition has been verified, with $\dim Y^\delta$ of the order of $\dim X^\delta$, for $Y^\delta$ and $X^\delta$ tensor products of function spaces of the temporal or spatial variables, or more generally, when this tensor product constraint holds true in each time-slab from an arbitrary partition of the time-interval.